Banner Health

 Menopause and beyond

-After menopause, the risk of heart disease increases significantly.
-Lower estrogen levels affect blood vessels, cholesterol and how the body handles stress and inflammation.
+After menopause, heart disease risk increases.
+Lower estrogen levels may affect blood vessels, cholesterol, blood pressure and inflammation.

 • Reduced physical activity